-In this study, we propose a method to estimate the water level in a container by recording the sound of water pouring when pouring liquid into the container.
-The proposed method estimates the water level inside a container by acquiring the sound of water pouring at outside the container, so it is highly versatile without the need to install a device for each container.
-Since the estimation method uses sound features, there is no effect on the accuracy of the estimation even in the dark.
+In this study, we propose a method to estimate the water level in a container by recording the sound of liquid pouring into it.
+Since our method estimates the water level inside a container by acquiring the sound of water pouring outside the container, it is highly versatile in the sense that there is no need to install a device for each container.
+Moreover, since the estimation method utilizes sound features, lighting conditions have no effect on the accuracy.
 It is also unlikely to be affected by changes in the faucet or the caliber of the container.
 In this paper, the sound generated when pouring a liquid into a container is referred to as ``pouring sound''.
-The water level can be estimated as long as sound is generated when the liquid is poured into the container, even if the liquid to be poured is not limited to water.
+The water level can be estimated as long as this sound is generated when the liquid is poured into the container, even for liquids other than water.
 The proposed method uses only a microphone as a sensor, so it can be installed in various environments.
 For example, it could be implemented as a smart faucet that stops pouring water just before it overflows, or as a smartphone application that displays the estimated water level on the screen.
-Gasoline refueling nozzles are equipped with an automatic refueling stop device that uses Venturi effect, but the device does not work when refueling small fuel tanks such as those in motorcycles, and must be manually adjusted to prevent overflow.
-However, the small caliber of the fueling port makes it difficult to visually check the content of the fuel tank.
-Implementation as an application for smartphones is effective in such situations.
-The application estimates the amount of fuel in the tank and notifies the user before it overflows, simply by holding the smartphone next to the fuel tank when refueling.
-We think that preventing overflows reduces wasteful use of resources and helps protect the environment.
+Gasoline refueling nozzles are equipped with an automatic refueling stop device that uses the Venturi effect, but the device does not work when refueling small fuel tanks such as those in motorcycles, and must be manually adjusted to prevent overflow.
+Moreover, the small caliber of the fueling port makes it difficult to visually check the content of the fuel tank.
+Implementation as a smartphone app is effective in such situations.
+The user simply holds the smartphone next to the fuel tank when refueling, and the app estimates the amount of fuel in the tank and notifies the user before it overflows.
+We feel that preventing overflows will reduce the wasteful use of resources and help protect the environment.
 This paper investigates the feasibility of estimating water volume using the pouring sound as a preliminary step for implementation in various devices.\par

-Section \ref{sec:related} introduces related works, section \ref{sec:method} describes the details of the proposed method, section \ref{sec:evaluation} evaluates the proposed method, section \ref{sec:future_work} describes future plans, and finally section \ref{sec:conclution} summarizes this study.
+Section \ref{sec:related} introduces related works, section \ref{sec:method} describes the details of the proposed method, section \ref{sec:evaluation} presents our evaluation, and section \ref{sec:future_work} discusses future plans.
+We conclude in section \ref{sec:conclution} with a brief summary.

 \section{Related Work}